CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 You may also want to familiarize yourself with the [Azure web portal](https://portal.azure.com), which you can use in place of the two GUI applications above, as well as for other Azure tasks such as checking the status of OCI containers in an Azure container registry account.
 That said, we suggest defaulting to using the GUIs, as we find them more user-friendly.

-## Walkthrough: running an evaluation job on Batch
+## Walkthrough: running an evaluation job on Azure Batch

 This section walks you through running an example evaluation job on Azure Batch.